-Most people often drink tea during the daytime but did you know that there are plenty of teas you can enjoy in the evening too?
-Majority of teas contain some level of caffeine that is less than coffee but enough for a good mental and physical energy boost.
-However, there is also plenty of tea that has low to no caffeine content that are ideal for a cup in the evening.
-In Japan, people often drink green tea during or after meals, even after late dinners.
-Discover the best types of Japanese green tea to drink during each time of day.
+Most people often drink tea during the daytime, but did you know that there are plenty of teas you can enjoy in the evening too?
+The majority of teas contain some caffeine content that is less than coffee, but enough for a good mental and physical energy boost.
+However, there are teas that have little to no caffeine content and can be enjoyed in the evening.
+As a matter of fact, in Japan, people often drink tea during or after meals, even after late dinners.
+Here are our recommendations for the types of Japanese green tea to drink during each time of day.

-Sencha is the golden standard green tea that is most popular in Japan, with 40% grown in Shizuoka plantations.
+Sencha is the gold standard of green tea that is most popular in Japan, with 40% grown on Shizuoka plantations.
 This green tea offers approximately 50mg of caffeine in each cup, which is half of a cup of coffee, but still an excellent choice to begin your day.
 Known for being high in antioxidants with properties that help process fat and sugar, sencha can be enjoyed during or after meals.
-Green tea is filled with catechin that can naturally cleanse the mouth and fight off cavities after meals.
+Green tea is filled with catechins that can naturally cleanse the mouth and fight off cavities after meals.

 If you’re looking for a bigger energy boost in the morning, matcha (powdered green tea) is also a good choice.
 You can enjoy matcha as a cup of tea or add some into your morning smoothie or latte.
 Matcha is a popular choice for Japanese tea blends, adding an extra boost of caffeine and slight sweetness.

-Sencha green tea is recommended after meals from the benefits of catechin so this tea can also be a great choice in the afternoon.
+Sencha green tea is recommended after meals due to the benefits of catechins, so this tea can also be a great choice in the afternoon.

 If you’re looking for a stronger energy boost, especially after a heavy meal, then consider shade-grown green tea (gyokuro), a premium quality tea that is naturally high in caffeine.
 At roughly 300mg of caffeine in every 8oz cup, this rare tea offers a stronger and healthier mid-day pick-me-up than coffee (~100mg of caffeine) or energy drinks (~250mg of caffeine).

-You’ll want to avoid caffeinated teas if you’re looking to get a good night of sleep.
+You’ll want to avoid caffeinated teas if you’re looking to get a good night’s sleep.
 We highly recommend roasted green tea (hojicha) since it’s very low in caffeine (~20mg per 8oz cup) and easy to drink.
-The roasting process of green tea is highly effective in reducing the amount of caffeine while providing a comforting, toasty flavor that will relax you.
-Hojicha is best after meals since it aids digestion and compliments snacks and desserts too.
+The roasting process of green tea is highly effective in reducing caffeine content, while producing a soothing aroma and taste.
+Hojicha is best after meals since it aids digestion and compliments snacks and desserts, too.